London Passes: the passes to London

 London City Card is a multi-attraction pass that includes the following attractions:

-- London Eye Entrance
+- Entrance to the London Eye

 - Tower of London with Crown Jewels Exhibition Access